pbierkortte/AI-Prompt-Toolkit/README.md

 Each file contains a specific prompt or tool with instructions.
 Feel free to use and adapt them for your needs.

-## Note

-These are personal tools that may require adjustments for different use cases.
-Feedback, suggestions for improvements, and reports of any issues are welcome via the repository's issue tracker.

 ## License

 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.